Skip to content

 CS: Great question.
 I think India is one of the top two conversations in every global board.
 India can’t be ignored.
 But India is complex.
 It’s hard to succeed here entirely by yourself.
 You need alliances here.
 So in the short term, that is resulting in more JVs and partnerships.

 The 100% acquisitions are slower, principally because it’s just too difficult to understand the country.
-There’s the centre-state dynamic [between the national government, or “centre,” and the governments of the individual states].
+There’s the center-state dynamic [between the national government, or “center,” and the governments of the individual states].
 There are so many layers of society as well.
 Regulation is not always clear.
 There are shades of gray in everything.
 But there’s always a way forward.
 As you said, if you are ready to play the long game, there’s always gold at the end of the rainbow.

 AP: Some of the most successful companies that come to India, their core competence is not a sector or a service area; it’s actually doing business in India.
 And that is a valuable thing.
 Choosing the right partners is important.
-Thinking long is important.
-Engaging with the state, I feel the state—the centre and the regions—are more open to looking at that in a different way.
+Thinking long term is important.
+Engaging with the state, I feel the state—the center and the regions—are more open to looking at that in a different way.

 CS: It is, very much.
 The political thinking has moved to the right.
 The bureaucracy is still somewhere in the middle or more to the left; change hasn’t percolated down yet to the bureaucracy, it is a work in progress.